 Upon Carol’s return to the concert stage, not even her management knew, at the beginning, about her long ordeal.
 As her story became known, she proved to be an inspiration to many.
 She feels that her successful struggle to overcome all traces of polio taught her a great deal that she has been able to pass on to others.
 She has taught workshops at USC and other universities, in the wide-ranging area of physical and psychological preparation for performance.
 Carol’s remarkable story is chronicled in “To Play Again — A Memoir of Musical Survival”, published in 2018 by She Writes Press.
 Jim Svejda of KUSC Radio commented, “In addition to being one of the finest pianists of her generation, Carol Rosenberger is also one of the most eloquent—as her new book triumphantly attests.
 Hers is an important and inspiring story and she tells it superbly.”

 In an enthusiastic review of a Rosenberger recital at Carnegie Hall, Mark Kanny, then Music Editor of FM Guide, had his own response to the artist/person he heard that night: “Her performances have an unforced quality that has nothing to do with lack of energy.
 Rather her playing draws on an inner calm.
 One hears this too when she talks about the problems of a woman pianist, or about the need for a more engaging concert format…she has retained her humanity; her name is worth remembering.”

-Since the death of Delos founder Amelia Haygood in 2007, Carol has taken on a larger responsibility for the label, and is now its Director.
-She and Constantine Orbelian have extended their musical collaborations to label activity, since Constantine is now the international A&R Director for Delos.
+After the death of Delos founder Amelia Haygood in 2007, Carol took on a larger responsibility for the label, becoming its Director.
+She and Constantine Orbelian extended their musical collaborations to label activity, since Constantine became the international A&R Director for Delos.